-Social Media and Web Design Click here to watch an infotoon created by Laurice.
-Click here to view an infographic Click here to view a fundraising infographic Click here to watch a promotional video created by Laurice.
-Click here for a website design sample.
-Communications Samples E-mail marketing Event invite Fundraising Action Alert Email on Pay Equity… Continue reading Laurice Grae-Hauck Digital Portfolio
+Social Media and Web Design Click here to view an infographic Click here to view a fundraising infographic Click here to watch a promotional video created by Laurice Click here to watch an infotoon created by Laurice Click here to watch a video series Laurice project managed Click here for a website design sample, logo also… Continue reading Laurice Grae-Hauck Digital Portfolio

 I am doing research on suicide in the arts for suicide prevention week and was startled by the high risk faced by creative professionals.
 The rate is four times higher than the average population.
 One possible cause is the recurring rejection of a personal product, or yourself in the case of performers.
 Stress adds to… Continue reading Teaching Him to Feel His Pain

 When Aidan came home a year ago asking me if he was a mistake, my heart broke.
 He continued to ask questions about my marriage to XN.
 I explained that my pregnancy was a very happy accident, my miracle baby, but marrying XN was a mistake because he didn’t make me happy and we were… Continue reading Letting Go.
 No. Seriously.
 Let me go.